What are your favourite autumn games?

 Lieve Oma captures the best of autumn: a walk through the woods with someone you love.
 We're off out with our grandma to pick penny bun mushrooms (porcini), and have a bit of a natter along the way.
 It's a game I can almost smell.
 I have much of the same planned for my own autumn, though I'll probably not pick mushrooms because I don't trust my judgment and do prefer my guts to be inside me.
 But this game is very nice.
 It's $3 on Itch.

 I do also enjoy autumn in Stardew Valley.
 It captures the feeling that autumn is lovely but bittersweet because it will soon lead to death, just death, absolute barren death.
 You can't stop to enjoy the leaves and pumpkin soup for too long when this is the final growing season of the year and there's so much to do.
-That's autumn: try to wring as much pleasure from it as you can, for winter is coming.
+That's autumn: try to wring as much pleasure and productivity from it as you can, for winter is coming.

 For the seven people who don't already own it, Stardew is coming to Xbox Game Pass soon so you could stack seasons on seasons.